Your Instruction Permit Top ↑

 The Parents Supervised Driving Program

 The Driving Guide contains detailed lessons and tips to help beginning drivers learn needed skills and become safe drivers.
-Download it below or ask for it at the DMV when you complete the knowledge test.
+Download it below.

 The RoadReady app easily and accurately logs the dates and times of driving experience on your iPhone.
 The RoadReady log can be downloaded and printed to present to the DMV as proof of the required 50 hours of experience.

-You may also log the driving experience on the official DMV forms:
+You may also log the driving experience on the DLD 130 log forms.

 Fill in the DLD-130 form after each driving session and have it fully completed before your skills test.